 - 2 kg / 4 ½ lbs white cabbage, cut into large wedges.

-In a bowl, mix together the flour and lamb meat.
+In a large bowl, mix together the lamb meat and flour.
 The flour will help thicken the stew just a bit as it cooks.

 Pour the water into a large casserole pot.
 Place a layer of the floured lamb on the bottom, followed by a layer of cabbage.
 Add some peppercorns and salt.
 Repeat this process until you have used all the ingredients, finishing with a final layer of cabbage on top.
 The volume should be about 1 part meat to 4 parts cabbage.

 Cover with a lid and bring to a boil.
-Turn the heat to low and slowly cook until the meat is tender (detaches from the bone), around 2 -hours.
+Turn the heat to low and slowly cook until the meat is tender and pulls apart from the bone easily, around 2 hours.
 The cabbage contains a lot of water that will be emitted during the cooking time, so don’t feel compelled to add more water than the stated amount.

-Serve hot with freshly boiled potatoes and a knob of butter.
+Serve warm with freshly boiled potatoes and a knob of butter.